 When the Worker Can Begin Employment

-Perhaps the worker is currently in F-1 student status, and already authorized to work for you.
-Many F-1 students obtain work authorization called Optional Practical Training (OPT), which allows them to work for an employer after graduating from college.
-For more information on how changing status from F-1 to H-1B affects such workers' employment authorization, read "Relief for Students Facing the H-1B/F-1 Cap Gap."
+In most cases, the prospective employee will be authorized to start working for you on the effective date of the approved H-1B petition.
+See "H-1B Portability - How Workers Can Change Employers” for information on the start date for someone who currently has H-1B status for employment with another organization.
+If the worker is currently in F-1 student status, he or she already may be authorized to work for you based upon student work authorization called Optional Practical Training (OPT).
+For more information on how changing status from F-1 to H-1B affects such workers' employment authorization, see "Relief for Students Facing the H-1B/F-1 Cap Gap."

 Employment start dates are important to maintaining lawful immigration status.
 By consulting qualified immigration counsel, employers can help their prospective employees maintain lawful status while planning an appropriate start date.